Raksha-Cloud/webapp_AWS/README.md

 ##### 4. DELETE http://`IP address of EC2`:3300/v1/document/uuid
-- Select Delete request - and select basic auth enter user credentials and click on send to delete a particular document for a particular user
+- Select Delete request - and select basic auth enter user credentials and click on send to delete a particular document for a particular user.

 #### Instructions to test POSTGRES DB through CLI
 - To run psql : `sudo -u postgres psql`